 To youngsters I would like to wish great friendship.
 That everyone be happy and friendly.
 They have to know, that people who did not experience sadness lives with difficulties.
 When person faced with horror or at least could hear about it from older generations, it helps so much to appreciate life.
 People shouldn’t think only about current day.
 You have to listen experienced people, who want to transfer their knowledge to younger generations with aim to prevent sorrow and war, to make people be openminded and friendly.
 What is the most valuable?
 The friendship of nation.
 It means a lot.
 For example, nowadays we are divided into good and bad sides.
 What is the kind of life is it?
 We are living in a time where Roma and non-Roma facing each other and all of us have to be equal and friendly!

-Ivan Bilaschenko was born in Dmitrovka Zolotonosha, a district in the region of Poltava, Ukraine in 1926.
+Ivan Bilaschenko was born in the village of Dmytrivka, in the the region of Cherkasy, Ukraine in 1926.
 He firstly went to school in 1934.
 Before the war broke out in 1941, he had finished his school days in the 7th grade because he joined the Komsomol (Communist Youth Organization).
 When the German occupants started with Roma mass murder, he was sure that he would be shot as well.
 One day the “Starosta” (the head of the village) received an order from the Gestapo.
 His task was to cleanse ethnically the village from the „gypsies“ which ment sending them to death.
 But the Starosta denied that order because he was a friend of Ivan’s family.
 Instead he helped them to gather some valuables, such as gold, to convice the Gestapo commandant that he should not deport the Bilaschenkos.
 After that attempt, Ivan should be sent to Germany to do forced labor but he manged to escape on the journey to Germany.
 When he returned home, he was drafted by the Red Army at the age of 17 years and he was engaged in several important battles.
 He has received several awards for his military service.